 John Alfred Poor grew into an imposing figure.
 At 6’2”, 250 lbs., he had a deep booming voice, prodigious energy and a hot temper.
 He studied law, married Elizabeth Adams Hill and joined his uncle’s law practice in Bangor, serving as counsel to family friend Daniel Webster.

 In 1834, John Alfred Poor happened to see new England’s first locomotive while visiting Boston.
 “It gave me such a shock that my hair seemed to start from the roots rather than to stand on end,” he recalled.

 But all was not rosy in the life of John Alfred Poor.
 Elizabeth died after only 3-1/2 years of marriage.
 Three daughters by his second wife, Elizabeth Orr, died, though one survived.
 Then Elizabeth died suddenly.

 John Alfred Poor grew obsessed with Maine’s economic decline, as his state was losing population to the workshops and factories of Massachusetts.
 By 1844, he decided to throw his energies into promoting a railroad from Montreal to Portland to reverse that trend.

 He believed a railroad would spark an industrial boom, put people to work and connect the city with the waterfront.

 But it made some sense: Portland was 100 miles closer to Montreal and a half day closer to Europe than Boston.
-Casco Bay was clear of ice when Boston Harbor was frozen over.
+Casco Bay had no ice when Boston Harbor froze over.

 The Sleigh Ride